ml5js/ml5-website-v02-docsify/docs/README.md

 Here, we introduces two ways to get started:
 ### Try Ml5.js Online {docsify-ignore}
-If you would like to get a taste of ml5.js in minutes, the easiest way is using the [p5.js editor](https://editor.p5js.org/), you can open the web editor and follow the steps [here](/?id=try-ml5js-online).
+If you would like to get a taste of ml5.js in minutes, the easiest way is using the [p5.js editor](https://editor.p5js.org/), you can open the web editor and find the next step [here](/?id=try-ml5js-online-1).

 *💡 If you are not familiar with p5.js, check out the [p5.js Get Started page](https://p5js.org/get-started/) to know more!*